boltops-tools/ufo-docs/_docs/contributing.md

 Whether you're a developer, an infrastructure engineer, or just an enthusiast, there are lots of ways to contribute.
 Here are a few ideas:

-* [Install Ufo on your computer](https://ufoships.com/docs/install/) and kick the tires.
+* [Install UFO on your computer](https://ufoships.com/docs/install/) and kick the tires.
 Does it work?
 Does it do what you'd expect?
 If not, [open an issue](https://github.com/boltops-tools/ufo/issues/new/choose) and let us know.
 * Comment on some of the project's [open issues](https://github.com/boltops-tools/ufo/issues).
 Have you experienced the same problem?
 Know a workaround?
 Do you have a suggestion for how the feature could be better?
 * Read through [the documentation](https://ufoships.com/docs/), and click the "improve this page" button, any time you see something confusing or have a suggestion for something that could be improved.
-* Browse through the [Ufo Community forum](https://community.boltops.com), and lend a hand answering questions.
+* Browse through the [UFO Community forum](https://community.boltops.com), and lend a hand answering questions.
 There's a good chance you've already experienced what another user is experiencing.
 * Find [an open issue](https://github.com/boltops-tools/ufo/issues) (especially [those labeled `help wanted`](https://github.com/boltops-tools/ufo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)), and submit a proposed fix.
 If it's your first pull request, we promise we won't bite and are glad to answer any questions.
 * Help evaluate [open pull requests](https://github.com/boltops-tools/ufo/pulls), by testing the changes locally and reviewing what's proposed.